alexbienermd/alexbienermd.github.io/_posts/2020-04-28-COVID-19-for-healthcare-professionals.markdown

 <div class="post-container">

-  <h4>COVID-19 vaccination apointments — information to help <u>category 1A healthcare workers</u> locate and schedule their own COVID-19 vaccinations during CDC phase 1A (through the end of January 2021)</h4>
+  <h4>COVID-19 vaccination appointments — information to help <u>category 1A healthcare workers</u> locate and schedule their own COVID-19 vaccinations during CDC phase 1A (through the end of January 2021)</h4>
   <ul>
     <li><a href="https://www.newbridgehealth.org/bergencounty-phase1a-vaccine/">Update from Bergen New Bridge Medical Center about scheduling COVID-19 vaccines for category 1A healthcare workers</a><p>Please note that this link and the link below should only be used by category 1A healthcare workers.
 During phase 1A (through the end of January 2021), vaccination sites will verify that you are a healthcare worker before administering the vaccine, and appropriate documentation will be required.</p></li>
     <li><a href="https://drive.google.com/file/d/1qs4QEquSKadEyPNNEKvrwj6z4IQteAnO/">List of locations in NJ where category 1A healthcare workers can make an appointment to receive COVID-19 vaccinations (<u>ONLY FOR CATEGORY 1A HEALTHCARE WORKERS through the end of January 2021</u>)</a></li>